---- Grade 8 ----

 Planning for the transition to post-secondary life is central to secondary programming.

-Kootenay-Columbia recognizes that transition planning is a holistic process and acknowledges the interconnectedness of mental, emotional, physical, and spiritual elements of an individual.
-Balance of these four elements is needed as we navigate our daily lives and plan for our futures.
+Balancing mental, emotional, physical and spiritual elements is needed as we navigate daily life and plan for the future.
 Successful transition planning also recognizes the interconnectedness of an individual to their family, friends and communities.

-Kootenay-Columbia School District values partnerships with local businesses, organizations, and workplaces Partnerships provide community based education opportunities for students where they can learn more about their communities, connect with mentors and explore potential transitional pathways.
+Kootenay-Columbia School District values partnerships with local businesses, organizations, and workplaces.
+Partnerships provide community based education opportunities for students where they can learn more about their communities, connect with mentors and explore potential transitional pathways.

 Students from SD20 working with the Ironworkers Union 19